-Although CaMMV and CYVBV cause less damage than some CSSV strains in West Africa, early researchers in Trinidad reported reduced yield and branch dieback on infected trees (Cope 1953, Baker and Dale 1947).
+Although CaMMV and CYVBV cause less damage than some CSSV strains in West Africa, early researchers in Trinidad reported reduced yield and branch dieback on infected trees (Baker and Dale 1947, Cope 1953).
+A preliminary study recently found that CaMMV-infected seedlings were more susceptible to disease caused by Lasiodiplodia theobromae, one of the most common pathogens causing dieback on cacao (Puig 2022).
 No stem swelling has been observed, but infected plants develop a range of leaf and pod symptoms.